top of page

 Growing at Home

-The miracle fruit plant is native to the tropical rainforests of Ghana in West Africa.
-Due to its native range the miracle fruit plant needs three basic things to thrive: acidic water, high humidity, and partial sunlight.
+Miracle fruit is native to the tropical rainforests of Ghana in West Africa.
+Due to its native range, miracle fruit needs three basic things to thrive: acidic soil, high humidity, and partial sunlight.

-The rainforests of Ghana have very acidic soil and as such the miracle fruit plant must also have those acidic soils.
+The rainforests of Ghana have very acidic soil, and as such, the miracle fruit plant must also have acidic soil.
 The soil should have an optimum pH of around 4.5 - 5.
-This can be accomplished in two ways: adding granular sulfur to the soil according or using a water acidifier to decrease the pH of the water used to water the plant.
+This can be accomplished in two ways: adding granular sulfur to the soil or using a water acidifier to decrease the pH of the water used to water the plant.

-Rainforests are very humid and because of this, the miracle fruit plant requires a humidity of about 70 - 100%.
+Rainforests are very humid, and because of this, the miracle fruit plant requires a relative humidity of about 70 - 100%.

-The miracle fruit isnt very demanding when it comes to sunlight and actually prefers up to 75% shade.
+Miracle fruit plants aren't particularly demanding when it comes to sunlight and actually prefer up to 75% shade.

 Growing in USDA Zones 3 through 9

-Being a tropical plant the miracle fruit plant must be kept warm during the entire year.
-Prolonged exposure to temperature under 45 degrees F is lethal to a young plant while a large plant can survive in as little as 32 degree conditions given that there is no frost.
+Being a tropical plant, the miracle fruit plant must be kept warm during the entire year.
+Prolonged exposure to temperatures under 45 degrees F will kill a young plant, while a large plant can survive in as little as 32-degree conditions as long as there is no frost.

 Growing in USDA Zones 10 and 11